nf-core/genomeassembler/docs/output.md

       - `<SampleName>.asm.bp.r_utg.gfa`: raw unitigs in gfa format
       - `<SampleName>.stderr.log`: Any output form hifiasm to stderr
       - `gfa2_fasta/`: hifiasm assembly in fasta format.
-    - `ragtag/`: output from RagTag, only if `'flye_on_hifiasm'` was used as the assembler.
-Contains one folder per sample.
+    - `ragtag/`: output from RagTag, only if `'scaffold'` was used as the strategy.
       - `<SampleName>_assembly_scaffold/`
         - `<SampleName>_assembly_scaffold.agp`: Scaffolds in agp format
         - `<SampleName>_assembly_scaffold.fasta`: Scaffolds in fasta format